Brain-Development-and-Disorders-Lab/mars/README.md

-# laboratory-data-management
+# metadata-manager

-An un-named and fully-customizable workflow tool for tracking and managing laboratory samples and equipment.
+A fully-customizable workflow tool for tracking and managing metadata generated from scientific experiments.